Exploring Self-Attention for Crop-type Classification Explainability: Explainability Framework

-The goal of crop-type classification is to learn a mapping from time series of satellite images acquired over a calendar year for an agricultural parcel to its crop type.
-For this purpose, we train the transformer encoder model for crop-type classification proposed in \cite{RUWURM2020421}.
-This model first preprocesses the input by adding positional encoding and linearly mapping the sequence embeddings to a higher dimension.
-Next, the sequence is processed through a series of encoder layers described in Section \ref{sec:transformer_encoder}.
+The goal of crop-type classification is to learn a mapping from time series of satellite images for an agricultural parcel to its crop type.
+For this purpose, we train the transformer encoder model proposed by \cite{RUWURM2020421}.
+This model first preprocesses the input by adding positional encoding to the sequence and linearly mapping the sequence embeddings to a higher dimension.
+Next, the sequence is processed through a series of transformer encoder layers described in Section \ref{sec:transformer_encoder}.
 The last encoder layer is followed by a max-pooling layer which extracts the highest feature at each time point and a fully connected classification layer that predicts the crop type.